 Credit Risk - State law limits investment in municipal bonds to an A rating or its equivalent by a nationally recognized investment rating firm.
-However, Central Health requires a rating of AA by either Moody's Investors Service or Standard & Poor's.
+Central Health's investment policy requires at least an A rating by a nationally recognized investment firm.
 For commercial paper, state law limits investments to a rating not less than A-1 by Standard & Poor's or P-1 by at least two nationally recognized credit rating agencies.
 Central Health's investment policy limits commercial paper to a rating not less than A-1 by Standard & Poor's and P-1 by Moody's Investors Service.
-Central Health does not have credit limits on government agency securities.
-Central Health's investments in government agencies carry the implicit guarantee of the U.S. government.
+For investments in government agencies, Central Health's investment policy requires at least an A rating by a nationally recognized investment firm.
+Central Health's investments in government agencies at least an A rating by a nationally recognized investment firm.
+Central Health's investments in government agencies of the U.S. government.
 Central Health's investment policy requires that certificates of deposits be either federally insured or collateralized.

-Investments at September 30, 2017 Standard & Poor's Rating
+Investments at September 30, 2019 Standard & Poor's Rating

 Local government investment pools AAAm

 Government agencies AA+

-Municipal bonds AAA, AA+, AA, and A+
+Municipal bonds AAA, AA, A

-TexasTERM commercial paper A-1
+Commercial paper AA-, A-1